Zhomas06/Web-page/README.md

 # Web-page
-The aim of this project is to test few things over the language HTML.
-I will try to replicate a selected webpage
+The aim of this project is create an initial CV within a webpage.